kubevela/kubevela/design/vela-core/rollout-design.md

 ### Rollout plan work with different type of workloads
 The rollout plan part of the rollout logic is shared between all rollout controller.
 It comes with references to the target and source workload.
 The controller is responsible for fetching the different revisions of the resources.
-Deployment and cloneset represents the two major types of resources in that cloneset can contain both the new and old revisions at a stable state while deployment only contains one version when it's stable.
+Deployment and Cloneset represents the two major types of resources in that Cloneset can contain both the new and old revisions at a stable state while deployment only contains one version when it's stable.

 #### Rollout plan works with deployment
 It's pretty straightforward for the outer controller to create the in-memory target and source deployment object since they are just a copy of the kubernetes resources.
-- The deployment workload should set the `replicas` field to be zero in the beginning by the user.
+- The deployment workload should set the **`Paused` field to be true** by the user in the appDeployment case.
-- Another options is for it to leave `replicas` field as optional.
-Since the default of `replicas` field is one, this  means the target deployment is created with one pod .
-While not ideal, this cannot be avoided.
-However, the deployment workload handler can check the health of the target before rolling it out.
+- Another options is for the user to leave the `replicas` field as 0 if the rollout does not have access to that field.
-- We assume that there is no other scalar related traits deployed at the same time.
-We will use `conflict-with` fields in the traitDefinition and webhooks to enforce that.
 - If the rollout is successful, the source deployment `replicas` field will be zero and the target deployment will be the same as the original source.
-- If the rollout failed, we will leave the state as it is
+- If the rollout failed, we will leave the state as it is.
 - If the rollout failed and `revertOnDelete` is `true` and the rollout CR is deleted, then the source deployment `replicas` field will be turned back to before rollout and the target deployment's `replicas` field will be zero.

 #### Rollout plan works with cloneset
 The outer controller creates the in-memory target and source cloneset object with different image ids.
 The source is only used when we do need to do rollback.
-- The user should set the cloneset workload's **_`partition` field the same as its `replicas` field_** before the rollout.
-This is the only way for the rollout controller to control the entire rollout phase.
+- The user should set the Cloneset workload's **`Paused` field to be true** by the user in the appDeployment case.
+- Another options is for the user to leave the `partition` field in a value that effectively stop upgrade if the rollout does not have access to that field.
-- The rollout plan mostly just adjusts the  `partition` field in the cloneset and leaves the rest of the rollout logic to the cloneset controller.
+- The rollout plan mostly just adjusts the  `partition` field in the Cloneset and leaves the rest of the rollout logic to the Cloneset controller.
 - If the rollout is successful, the `partition` field will be zero
 - If the rollout failed, we will leave the `partition` field as the last time we touch it.
-- If the rollout failed and `revertOnDelete` is `true` and the rollout CR is deleted, we will perform a revert on the cloneset.
-Since the cloneset controller doesn't do rollback when one increases the `partition`, the rollout plan can only revert it by replacing the entire target cloneset spec with the source spec and `partition` as zero.
+- If the rollout failed and `revertOnDelete` is `true` and the rollout CR is deleted, we will perform a revert on the Cloneset.
+Note that only the latest Cloneset controller allows rollback when one increases the `partition` field.

-### Each rollout plan is an eventual consistency type of logic called in a continues loop goroutine.
-- Each loop call basically drives the state of the rollout to a terminal state based on the current state of the resource/canary.
-- its state won't move after reaching a terminal state unless the target ref changes.

-### The rollout controller use a finalizer
-- revert the rollout if the revertOnDelete field is true, and the rollout status is not succeeded.
+### Operational features
+- We will use the same service mesh model as flagger in the sense that user needs to provide the service mesh provider type and give us the reference to an ingress object.
-- return the control back to the application controller.
+    - We plan to directly import the various flagger mesh implementation.

-### We import the implementation of notifiers from flagger through go mod
+- We plan to import the implementation of notifiers from flagger too
 - We can consider adding an alert rule in the rollout Plan api in the future

 ### We use webhook to validate whether the change to the rollout CRD is valid.